Ondagona Baa

-Ondagona Baa is a 2003 Indian Kannada-language romance drama film directed by Udayasankar and produced by Rockline Venkatesh.
+Ondagona Baa is a 2003 Indian Kannada-language romance drama film directed by K. R. Udhayashankar and produced by Rockline Venkatesh.
 The film stars V. Ravichandran and Shilpa Shetty.
 Yester-year veteran actors J. V. Somayajulu and K. R. Vijaya too feature in prominent roles.
-The film is a remake of the Telugu film Kalisundam Raa (2000).
 The film also marked the reunion of actor Ravichandran with music composer Hamsalekha who had parted ways due to some differences for many years.
+It is a remake of the Telugu film Kalisundam Raa.

-The film created much hype before release due to the reunion of veterans on the screen after long time.
-Critics appreciated the film for its family based theme and decent music.
+The film created much hype before its release due to the reunion of veterans on the screen after a long time.
+Critics appreciated the film for its family-based theme and decent music.